via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.md

 The software image has the current limitations:
 * OpenGL, and Vulkan are not yet supported.
 Only OpenGL ES and OpenCL are supported.
 * X11 is not available (because of the lack of OpenGL)
-* CSI Camera / NAND Storage / HW accelerated video encode / decode are not yet supported
+* CSI Camera / NAND Storage / HW accelerated video encode are not yet supported